serverless/emulator/README.md

 ### Invocation

-When invoking a function the Local Emulator will simply look for a directory which contains the service- and function name (see above how this name is constructed), determines the runtime based on the file extension of the function handler which is found in `function.json` and starts the execution phase which will happen in a dedicated child process (more on that later).
+When invoking a function the Local Emulator will simply look for the function directory (see above how the naming schema helps with the lookup), determines the runtime based on the file extension of the function handler which is found in `function.json` and starts the execution phase which will happen in a dedicated child process (more on that later).

 The invocation data is extracted from the incoming requested and passed to a so-called `wrapper` script via `stdin`.
 The wrapper script is an implementation of language specific logic and functionality and is written in the target runtime language.
 It's responsible to setup the execution environment, require the function and pass the event payload to the function (you can think of it as a language specific container).
 Furthermore it will marshall the returned data and pass it back to the Local Emulators parent process which will then transform it into a JSON format and sends it back via a HTTP response.